Help users to create and enter secure and memorable passwords.

 Handling incorrect login attempts

-If a user enters their account details incorrectly, don’t reveal whether they got the username or password wrong.
+If a user enters their account details incorrectly, do not reveal whether they got the username or password wrong.

 Revealing the source of the error can help fraudsters break into people’s accounts.

-Give users at least 10 attempts to enter their password correctly before you lock their account or do any further security checks.
+Give users between 5 and 10 attempts to enter their password correctly before you lock their account or do any further security checks.

 Hide passwords by default